 What is tissue expansion?

 A silicone balloon expander is inserted under the skin near the area to be repaired and then gradually filled with salt water over time, causing the skin to stretch and grow.
-It is most commonly used for breast reconstruction following breast removal-but it's also used to repair skin damaged by birth defects, accidents or surgery, and in certain cosmetic procedures.
+It is most commonly used for breast reconstruction following breast removal, but it's also used to repair skin damaged by birth defects, accidents or surgery, and in certain cosmetic procedures.

-If your doctor is recommending tissue expansion, this will give you a basic understanding of the procedure -when it can help, how it's performed, and what results you can expect.
+If your doctor is recommending tissue expansion, this will give you a basic understanding of the procedure -- when it can help, how it's performed, and what results you can expect.
 It can't answer all of your questions, however, since much depends on your individual circumstances.
 Please be sure to ask your surgeon if there is anything you don't understand about the procedure.